pcutillas/PlanetTimeMgmtApp/README.md

 - If you are looking for an executable, head to the releases section and download the latest one.
 - If you are looking to test this and run the python code
     - Clone the repository
-    - Before first run, launch the build-gui-files.bat file (Only has to be done once after cloning)
+    - Before first run, launch the build-gui-files.bat file (Only has to be done once after cloning/pulling new version)
     - Run the app.py script
 ##
 ### Notes